Nicholas-Muturi/news-portal/README.md

 + Open the project using the IDE you have installed
 + Build and Run the project.
 + Open your browser or postman (preferred) in order to interact with the API
++ Use the path `/sitemap` in the url when running the project to get a list of all paths in a summarized form

 ###### (for users without an IDE)
 + Navigate to the folder containing the project